 Self-driving capability will surely add so many benefits in our life , It will provide easiness in our whole society , like providing transportation for those people who are not able to drive properly just because of the stress , under age or any physical disability.
 And the second reason is the traffic situation in Pakistan leads to design this project prototype, which aims at relaxing driver and creating an automated vehicle whose destination is dynamic.

+Missing Target Conference Details

 Papers under consideration: